t2mdev/docs-vc/_docs/users.md

 ![Cloud Portal](/assets/images/user.4.png){:width="750px"}

 1. Navigate to the Users tab by logging into the portal and clicking on "Active Users" on the left sidebar:
-2. Within the Users tab, click on "Enable User" at the top right of the screen:
+2. Within the Users tab, click on "Enable User" at the top of the screen:
 3. This will open the New User dialog.
 Select the user from the drop down that you wish to enable.

-> If the user you wish to add does not appear, please double check that the prerequisite step earlier in this section was completed.)
-Check the box next to the user(s) that you wish to enable and click Move to Next Step.
+- If the user you wish to add does not appear, please double check that the prerequisite step earlier in this section was completed.
-4. Select the appropriate configurations for the user(s):
+4. Select the appropriate configurations for the user:

-> Select the option for the user based on their location and 911 policy.
+- Select the option for the user based on their location and 911 policy.
 Click Create User when completed.
 If there are additional settings you need to modify, simply edit the user.

 ## Creating a New User